lherreradz/DevCabinet/README.md

 ## UnityDevCabinet
 ### FisrtARApp
-This mobile ap uses augmented reality to display a music video when the camera focus the cover image in this link: https://www.instagram.com/tv/CATEUrXHdrh/?utm_source=ig_web_copy_link
+This mobile app uses augmented reality to display a music video when the camera focus the cover image in this link: https://www.instagram.com/tv/CATEUrXHdrh/?utm_source=ig_web_copy_link